[edited 2019 04 01]

 Organizations supposedly hire knowledge workers because of a feeling that workers generally know what to do, how to do it, who has to do the work, why it needs to be done, leaving where and when as run-time issues because of scarce resources and changing customer priorities.

-Organizations then often tie down these knowledge workers with bureaucracy / red tape, poor tools.
+Organizations then often tie down these knowledge workers with bureaucracy / red tape, and fail to give these workers adequate workflow/workload management tools.

 No wonder motivation and engagement decrease.

-It’s hard to get to this level of maturity if you have no strategies, no infrastructure at the operations level for stating objectives and tracking progress toward meeting these, inefficient processes, and improper tools.
+It’s hard to get to this level of maturity if you have no strategies, no Cases at the operations level for stating objectives, and no means of tracking progress toward meeting these.

-Once these hurdles have been overcome, it should all be about 3-tier scheduling – software initially allocates resources based on process map templates, workers micro-schedule their work, supervisors level and balance workload across workers.
+Once these hurdles have been overcome, it should all be about 3-tier scheduling and methods of non-subjective assessment of progress – using software that initially allocates resources based on process workflow, allows workers to micro-schedule tasks, and allows supervisors to level and balance workload within and across workers and Cases and using F.O.M.M (Figure of Merit Matrices).

-People like success and will be motivated when they know that their contributions count and engaged when they have venues/tools/support networks that allow them to be efficient and effective.
+People like success and will be motivated when they know that their contributions count and they will be engaged when they have venues/tools/support networks that allow them to be efficient and effective.

-The 1st to “take” the step “owns” the step and is expected to complete the step.
+The 1st to “take” the task “owns” the task and is expected to complete the task.
 If a hand-off is necessary (i.e. in-process task at end of shift) a specific re-assignment can be made.
-In some cases, an in-process task may need to go back the resource pools for pickup by another worker.
+In some cases, an in-process task may need to go back to the resource pool for pickup by another worker.

 At any given moment during any workday, a knowledge worker is likely to have a) fixed time commitments (i.e. meetings) plus b) a to-do list that may include time-sensitive tasks (e.g. again taking an example from healthcare ,“breakfast medications”).

-As for the balance of a worker’s to-do tasks, some may be more urgent than others but the only way for a worker to know which tasks have high priority is to have tags at such tasks that indicate the level of priority (e.g. “urgent”).
+As for the to-do list tasks, some tasks may be more urgent than others but the only way for a worker to know which tasks have high priority is to have tags that indicate the level of priority (e.g. “urgent”).
 The tags may have been placed at the tasks by the worker, by software, or by supervisors.

-While individual worker InTrays are being populated with structured tasks by software and by ad hoc tasks invented by workers, supervisors will generally be aware of workload across workers and may elect to level and balance workload by re-assigning some tasks that are pending at one worker’s InTray
+Whilst individual worker InTrays are being populated with structured tasks by software and by ad hoc tasks invented by workers, supervisors will generally be aware of workload across workers / across Cases and may elect to level and balance workload by re-assigning some tasks that are pending at any worker’s InTray.

 It’s easy to see that task management is greatly simplified in an RALB (Resource allocation, leveling and balancing) environment.